zaynlannister/plant-landing/README.md

 # Plant

-THis is simple layout project which is called "Plant" , used technologies: React, TS, Vite, Tailwind Css, Styled Components
+This is simple layout project which is called "Plant" , used technologies: React, TS, Vite, Tailwind Css, Styled Components